dji-sdk/Mobile-SDK-Doc/source/android-tutorials/MediaManagerDemo.md

 }
 ~~~

-Here, we implement the followings:
+Here, we implement the following:

 1. Invoke the `setMode()` method of `Camera` and set camera mode as `SHOOT_PHOTO` mode and show toast if there is any error in the completion callback.
 2. Then invoke the `clear()` method of `List<MediaFile>` to reset the `mediaFileList`.